digital-asset/daml/docs/source/app-dev/bindings-scala/index.rst

 Scala bindings
 ##############

-This page provides a basic Scala programmer's introduction to working with Digital Asset distributed ledger, using the Scala programming language and the **Ledger API**.
+This page provides a basic Scala programmer's introduction to working with DAML Ledgers, using the Scala programming language and the **Ledger API**.

 Introduction
 ============

 The Scala bindings is a client implementation of the **Ledger API**.
-The Scala bindings library lets you write applications that connect to the Digital Asset distributed ledger using the Scala programming language.
+The Scala bindings library lets you write applications that connect to a DAML Ledger using the Scala programming language.

 There are two main components: